These sweet potato bars made with oats are the perfect healthy snack. Add your favorite mix-ins like dried fruit, nuts or even chocolate chips.

 I love having a baked good like these sweet potato oat bars on hand for afternoon snacks.

-Snack bars like these high protein cinnamon cake bars, these pumpkin chocolate chip bars and this strawberry yogurt chocolate chip snack cake have been long time favorites but sometimes it’s fun to switch things up!
+Snack bars like these high protein cinnamon cake bars, pumpkin chocolate chip bars (or their more traditional alternative – gluten-free pumpkin bars) and this strawberry yogurt chocolate chip snack cake have been long time favorites but sometimes it’s fun to switch things up!

 Sweet potato bars are what I’ve been grabbing lately around 3pm when the post-lunch munchies kicks in or when I need something to get me through a pre-dinner workout.